shesek/bcash-instadump/README.md

 [Electrum bcash server](https://github.com/shesek/bcash-instadump/blob/master/electrum-servers.json).

 You can specify `--input` multiple times, or specify a CSV file instead with `--inputs utxos.csv`.
-All the inputs will be joined together in a single transaction (see "*Privacy Considerations*" below).
+All the inputs will be joined together in a single transaction (see "*Privacy considerations*" below).
 Only `p2pkh` scripts are currently supported.

 You can set your bcash refund address with `--refund <address>`